AviatrixSystems/Docs/HowTos/Setup_Transit_Network_Terraform.rst

 ============================================================
 Setup Transit Network using Aviatrix Terraform Provider
 ============================================================
 Aviatrix terraform provider is used to interact with Aviatrix resources.

+You can read `Aviatrix Terraform Tutorial <https://docs.aviatrix.com/HowTos/tf_aviatrix_howto.html>`_  to learn the steps on setting the environment.

-Click `here <http://docs.aviatrix.com/HowTos/aviatrix_terraform.html>`_ to read more.
+Click `here <http://docs.aviatrix.com/HowTos/aviatrix_terraform.html>`_ to find more supported resources.

 Setup terraform provider
 ========================